University of Michigan

 The Wolverines finished up with a 21-16 win over Washington State in the Rose Bowl as Michigan claimed a share of the national title.

 Woodson was drafted 4th overall by the Oakland Raiders in 1998 and was named the 1998 NFL Defensive Rookie of the Year.
-He has gone on to a star-studded NFL career that also included a stint with Green Bay.
+He went on to a star-studded NFL career that also included a stint with Green Bay, where he helped the Packers win Super Bowl XLV in 2011.
+He retired in 2015 after 18 seasons in the NFL.

 More Articles About Charles Woodson